ArtificialIntelligenceToolkit/conx-notebooks/HowToRun/README.md

 * In-the-cloud Jupyter - login and install Conx Python packages
 * Manage Your Own Install - uses standard Python tools on your computer

 There are pros and cons to each option.
+See the Troublingshooting section at the bottom for additional help.

 ## Pre-Build Virtual Machines